emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes_CI2_street_art.md

 Notes from 06/25 -- working on doing text analysis and grouping by regions, and I have noticed one thing in particular:

-There are a lot of local street art institutions -- kotis street art (greensboro, nc), el muralcho/lefchek (houston, tx).
+There are a lot of local street art institutions -- kotis street art (greensboro, nc), el muralcho/lefchek (houston, tx AKA bayou city).
 These are often mentioned in the descriptions.
 Although I am struggling with getting info from the text analysis about the sentiments, I definitely have noticed that there are groups/individuals that care very deeply about collecting/documenting/sharing information about local murals.
 It seems to be a very local thing that some people are very passionate about.

 <img width="874" height="263" alt="image" src="https://github.com/user-attachments/assets/a654d114-27e1-4004-87af-df1113bbf8a7" />
 <img width="874" height="263" alt="image" src="https://github.com/user-attachments/assets/cce5b2f6-9b16-4a7e-81b6-f5a01cc08feb" />